thomas-lamiaux/rocq-prover.org/data/pages/code_of_conduct.md

   Consider what image your words will give to outsiders of the development team / the user community as a whole.
 Try to avoid references to private knowledge to be understandable by anyone.
-- **OCaml online forums are only to discuss OCaml-related subjects.**
+- **Rocq online forums are only to discuss Rocq-related subjects.**
   Unrelated political discussions or long digressions are unwelcome, even for illustration or comparison purposes.
 - **When we disagree, try to understand why.**
-  Disagreements, both social and technical, happen all the time and OCaml is no exception.
+  Disagreements, both social and technical, happen all the time and the Rocq community is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we are different.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn't mean that they're wrong.
+- **Be considerate of others' resources, including time and attention.**
+  Long messages, for example, take more time for others to read and respond to, and make it harder to determine what the most important points are, risking miscommunication when multiple participants have different views about what issue is being discussed.
+Short, concise messages are often more efficient and help prevent communication misunderstandings.
 - **It is human to make errors, and please try not to take things personally.**
   Please do not answer aggressively to problematic behavior and simply signal the issue.
 If actions have been taken with you (e.g. bans or simple